Twin Cities Plant-Based Guide

 Powderhorn

-A staple in Minneapolis's progressive cafe scene with a cozy vibe—'for punks and their parents'—Modern Times serves veggie bowls, sandwiches, breakfast burritos, and pancakes made with organic, local ingredients.
+A staple in Minneapolis's progressive cafe scene with a cozy vibe described as 'for punks and their parents.'
+Modern Times serves veggie bowls, sandwiches, breakfast burritos, and pancakes made with organic, local ingredients.
 Most items are vegetarian-friendly, and many can be made vegan by swapping in tofu or tempeh.
-The space doubles as a community gathering spot with occasional events.
+In January 2026, the cafe temporarily rebranded as 'Post Modern Times Cafe' and shifted to a pay-what-you-can model in solidarity with immigration advocacy efforts.
+The space continues to operate as a community gathering spot.
 Fair trade coffee and a laid-back atmosphere make it ideal for working remotely or catching up with friends.

 100% Vegan